 In December 2012, Haier announced its entrance into a fifth development stage: networking strategy.
-Ruimin explained, "The Internet has eliminated physical distance and enabled businesses to become networked.
+"The 'Internet mindset' for a business should be zero distance and networked mindset," Ruimin has explained.
+"The Internet has eliminated physical distance and enabled businesses to become networked.
 The competitive tension among a company, its employees and its partners should be defused with the aim of building a collaborative, win-win ecosystem."